Two women smiling and hugging at a table during a joyful reunion

 No need to complicate anything.

-Moments like this remind me that food is not just about what we eat,
+food is not just what we eat,

-but about where we are, who we share it with, and how we feel.
+who we share it with,

 Two women laughing and sharing a drink with ocean view at Curl Curl Beach